vossstef/VIC20Nano/TANG_MEGA_60K.md

 DDR3-SDRAM, it also comes with a slot for the [Tang SDRAM](https://wiki.sipeed.com/hardware/en/tang/tang-PMOD/FPGA_PMOD.html#TANG_SDRAM).
 Using this board allows to use the same SDR-SDRAM memory access methods.<br>

-The M0S required to control the C64 Nano is to be mounted in the **right PMOD** close to the HDMI connector with the help of the [M0S PMOD adapter](board/m0s_pmod).
+The M0S required to control the VIC20Nano is to be mounted in the **right PMOD** close to the HDMI connector with the help of the [M0S PMOD adapter](board/m0s_pmod).

 Plug the optional Dualshock [DS2x2](https://wiki.sipeed.com/hardware/en/tang/tang-PMOD/FPGA_PMOD.html#PMOD_DS2x2) Interface into the **edge PMOD** slot.<br>